greghaynes/SSPPS/README.md

 The plugin loader will only instantiate subclasses of ssps.Plugin so feel free to make your own classes in plugin files.

+Plugin modules can be either python files or module directories.